Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Classification in characteristic

 \section{Classification in characteristic $\geq 5$}

-Parametrizations with multiplicity 2 are simple (Remark \ref{rm.Zar}) and parametrizations with multiplicity $\geq 6$ are at least bimodal if $p=$ char$(K) \neq 2$ (Proposition \ref{notuni}).
+Parameterizations with multiplicity 2 are simple (Remark \ref{rm.Zar}) and parameterizations with multiplicity $\geq 6$ are at least bimodal if $p=$ char$(K) \neq 2$ (Proposition \ref{notuni}).
 We thus have to consider only the multiplicities 3,4,5 if $p\neq 2$.
 In this section we assume $p\geq 5$, except we say otherwise.\\